ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 ### RouteNavLink

 `RouteNavLink` is an enhanced `NavLink` control.
 The code is a direct copy with a small amount of added code.
-It doesn't inherit because the necessary functionality we need to change isn't exposed by inheritance.
-It ensures navigation is through the NavigationManager rather than Html anchor links and provides access to RouteView loading directly.
-The code is in the Repo - it's quite long.
+It doesn't inherit because `NavLink` is a black box.
+It ensures navigation is through the NavigationManager rather than Html anchor links and provides direct access to RouteView loading.
+The code is in the Repo - it's too long to reproduce here.

 ## Example Pages

 The application has several RouteViews/Pages to demonstrate the new components.

-A set of test routes are added in the `new` method to `RouteViewService`.

 You can review the source code in the Repo.

 ### RouteViewer.razor